WICG/attribution-reporting-api/verbose_debugging_reports.md

 #### `trigger-aggregate-no-contributions`
 An aggregatable report is not created as no [histogram contributions](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#attribution-trigger-registration) are created.

+#### `trigger-aggregate-excessive reports`
+An aggregatable report is dropped as the [maximum number of reports](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#hide-the-true-number-of-attribution-reports) have been scheduled for the source.

 #### `trigger-aggregate-insufficient-budget`
 An aggregatable report is dropped due to [insufficient budget](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATE.md#contribution-bounding-and-budgeting).